chonkcheto/fish-network-docs-testing/docs/fish-network/litepaper.md

 **Investment Clubs & Fish Schools:** Fish swim in Structure, Coordination, Direction.

-_**Fish School**_ - a hybrid crowdfunding entity for investors, with expert-level research, investor community development, and compliance.
-Each Fish School has a dedicated Fish School Organizer with expertise in a given field.
-Fish School Organizers offer support and guidance to investor participants who help select the best startups to be funded.
+_**Fish School**_ - An aligned investor community that combines expert-level research, community development, and compliance to invest together by pooling capital upfront.
+Each Fish School has a dedicated Organizer who offers support and guidance to investor participants who help select the best startups to be funded.

 **Structure:** Investors are organized into community driven Investment Clubs, based on the organizers' expertise.
 This structure of collective decision making serves two purposes: